oegedijk/explainerdashboard/README.md

 When working inside jupyter you can use `JupyterExplainerDashboard()` instead to use `JupyterDash` instead of `dash.Dash()` to start the app.

-You can also use e.g. `InlineExplainer(explainer).shap_dependence()` to see a single specific tab inline in your notebook.
+You can also use e.g. `InlineExplainer(explainer).tab.dependence()` to see a single specific tab or component inline in your notebook.

 ## Installation